Akihabara – is it the dream of every Figure Collector to be in the home and world of anime series?

 - Google Map Link here

 Who knew Sofmap is part of BicCamera Group?
 Shopping here is quite interesting.
 Next to the main entrance would be Tamashii Nations where you can find the latest Saint Seiya, Dragon Ball, Gunpla and the latest Tamashii Nations brand figures.
 Occasionally, they also figure limited time large figures.
-I would advise checking out more places first before making a purchase as usual because the prices would be the most steep.
+I would advise checking out more places first before making a purchase as usual because the prices would be the steepest.

 What they carry

 The 1st floor is all GUNDAM!
 Just looking at all the Gunpla box art makes me so happy.
-The thing I found out about Sofmap is that their prices for Gunpla is really good!
+The thing I found out about Sofmap is that their prices for Gunpla are really good!
 For instance, the average prices of an MG would be about 10-15% cheaper than any other shops.
-Above all, a reasoning for this would be their association with Bic Camera – which carries Gunpla as well.
+Above all, the reasoning for this would be their association with Bic Camera – which carries Gunpla as well.

 On a side note – the top floor of Bic Camera Akihabara has toys and Gunpla so make sure you check it out too!

-- Impressive variety of series
+- An impressive variety of series

 - Great place to buy low-priced figurines (without box)